-- 1 In August 2019, total coliform bacteria were detected in 1 of the 15 routine monthly compliance samples collected at our system.
-Total coliform bacteria are bacteria that are naturally present in the environment and are used as an indicator that other, potentially-harmful bacteria may be present.
-Three additional samples were subsequently collected at the location of the positive sample, and total coliforms were not detected in those samples.
-Since total coliforms were detected in <5% of the samples collected during the month, the system did not have an MCL violation.
-It should be noted that E. Coli, associated with human and animal fecal waste, was not detected in any of the samples collected in August.
-In March 2019, E. Coli bacteria were detected in 1 of the 15 routine monthly compliance samples collected at our system.
-The Department of Health immediately issued a Boil Water Order for our system.
-All repeat samples were negative for both Total Coliform Bacteria and E. Coli bacteria and an MCL violation was not triggered.
-A Level 2 Assessment of our water system was conducted to identify potential sources of E. Coli; the likely cause of the positive E. Coli result was a bad sampling location. - 2 The level presented represents the 90^{th} percentile of the 30 sites tested.
+1- The level presented represents the 90^{th} percentile of the 30 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90^{th} percentile is equal to or greater than 90% of the lead or copper values detected at your water system.
 In this case, 30 samples were collected at your water system and the 90^{th} percentile value was the fourth highest value.
-The action level for lead and for copper was not exceeded at any of the 30 sites tested. - 3 The levels presented represents the range of the 30 samples. - 4 The levels presented represent the highest locational running annual average of the samples collected from the distribution system. - 5 The levels presented represent the range of sample results collected from the distribution system. - 6- Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
+The action level for copper was not exceeded at any of the 30 sites tested.
+The action level for lead was exceeded at one of the 30 sites tested.

+^{2 -} The levels presented represents the range of the 30 samples.

+^{3 -} This level represents the annual quarterly average calculated from data collected each quarter of the 2021 calendar year.

+^{4 -} Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
 Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets.

-DEFINITIONS:
+Definitions: